Adrienne Adams (politician): New York City Council

+Adams held a January 9, 2023 hearing with retirees which lasted over 10 hours.
+During the hearing, Marianne Pizzitola, testified that the stabilization fund had been misused and reminded the Council retirees that they are not in unions, and should not have been forced off the Federal Public Health Benefit of Medicare; one of the greatest civil rights achievements.
+The Independent Budget Office testified repeatedly that the move was not a savings to the City.
+In 2023, Council Member Charles Barron introduced a two sentence bill that required the City to provide a supplemental plan for retirees' Medicare like it had since 1967, and Speaker Adams refused to allow it to have a hearing.
+In 2024, Council Member Christopher Marte introduced 1096 that protected retirees' vested Medicare benefits and still ran into resistance, even though Medicare Advantage is the default plan in Project 2025.

-In December 2024, Speaker Adams and 30 other Council members approved a modified version of Mayor Adams's zoning reform proposal known as "City of Yes for Housing Opportunity".
+In December 2024, Adams and 30 other Council members approved a modified version of Mayor Adams's zoning reform proposal known as "City of Yes for Housing Opportunity".
 The mayor subsequently signed the bill, which authorized the construction and conversion of approximately 80,000 additional housing units in New York City over the next 15 years.
 Nevertheless, Speaker Adams and Mayor Adams have increasingly diverged on issues facing the city, especially regarding budget priorities, criminal justice policies, and commissioner appointments.
 In February 2025, after four deputy mayors resigned in the wake of criminal corruption charges against Mayor Adams, the speaker joined many other New York officials calling for his resignation or removal.

-New York City Council members are limited to two consecutive four-year terms, so Adams is ineligible for re-election when her second term concludes at the end of 2025.
-For her successor in the 28th district, she has endorsed her chief of staff, Tyrell Hankerson.

-In 2025, Adams sought to prevent pro-housing ballot initiatives from being to voters.
+In 2025, Adams sought to prevent pro-housing ballot initiatives from being put to voters.
 After being unsuccessful at blocking the ballot initiatives, she spent 2 million of taxpayer money on mail that encouraged voters to vote against the pro-housing measures.
 Adams argued that the measures, which speed up the review process for affordable housing developments and limit the ability of NIMBYs to block housing, would lead to "more gentrification" and "less affordability," and "There will be no more negotiation with our residents, with our neighbors, with our community boards, with our civic associations that we partner with.
 That will be gone."

+That same year, Adams resisted calling a vote on legislation that had majority support in the New York City Council which would prohibit cars from parking within 20 feet of intersections as a safety measure to improve visibility and enhance pedestrian safety.

+Due to term limits, Adams was ineligible to seek re-election to the City Council in 2025.
+Adams's district chief of staff, Ty Hankerson, was elected to replace her as the councilmember for District 28.